Bill-Keydel/uberCon2015/README.md

 # uberCon2015
-My first GitHub repository, not sure yet how I'll use it (SVN at office)
+My first GitHub repository, not sure yet how I'll use it (SVN at office).
+Ok edited the readme